 Here’s to improved self-esteem in everyone!

-And now, without further ado, here are those self-esteem and self-confidence statistics.
+And now, without further ado, here are those self-esteem and self-confidence symptoms and statistics.

 Low Self Esteem Symptoms